Try The Xbox This Spring...

 If the infestation is bad enough, you may need to actually replace the nest.
 This can be done by gently putting the young in a holding tray, while taking out the old nest.
 Then, just fashion a round nest from dry grasses and put it in the box.
 Don't worry about making it perfect - the female will fix it to her liking upon returning to the box.
 Then, return the nestlings to the box.
 Make sure to dispose of the old nest well away from the nestbox so that it doesn't attract predators.

-2. Ants - ants will sometimes infest bluebird houses.
+3. Ants - ants will sometimes infest bluebird boxes.
 In this part of the country, they don't usually result in deaths of the young birds, but it is still possible.
 The risk is usually the highest after the young hatch.
 You can eliminate this problem by either coating the bottom of the pole with Tanglefoot or Vaseline, or a safe insecticide like pyrethrin.
 You need to reapply these treatments after awhile though, as they will wear off after a time.

 Nest Box Competitors

 Mice often nest in boxes in winter1.
-Mice - mice can sometimes infest nestboxes left out in the winter.
+Mice - mice can sometimes infest nest boxes left out in the winter.
 If mice have nested in a box, you need to remove the nest carefully.
 Deer mice and some other species are known to carry a disease called hantavirus.
 Hantavirus can be fatal to humans, so it is VERY important to take precautions when getting mice out of box.
 Always wear rubber gloves and a breathing mask.
 Second, use a 10% bleach/water solution to soak the nest prior to removing it.
 Use a spray bottle and let the solution soak in for about 15 minutes before removal.
 Then, sweep out the inside of the box, spray it again, flip up the side/front of the box, and let it sit open for several days to dry out.

 Boxes which get infested by mice are usually ones adjacent to fields or on fence posts.
-If the same boxes keep getting invaded by mice, open up the boxes all winter (since the mice won't nest in an open box) or just bring the house inside the garage for the winter.
+If the same boxes keep getting invaded by mice, open up the boxes all winter (since the mice won't nest in an open box) or just bring the box inside the garage for the winter.

 Predation